hawkthorne/glove/README.md

 [![Build Status](https://travis-ci.org/stackmachine/glove.png?branch=master)](https://travis-ci.org/stackmachine/glove)

 Glove is a LOVE 0.8 and 0.9 compatibility library.
-It provides utility functions for smoothing over the differences between the LOVE versions with the goal of writing Lua and LOVE code that is compatible on both versions.
+It provides utility functions for smoothing over the differences between LOVE versions with the goal of writing Lua and LOVE code that is compatible on both versions.

 ## Migrating to Glove